jason-fox/fox.jason.prismjs/README.md

 #### Altering the CSS theme colors

-The default theme supports the `prefers-color-scheme` css media query and uses CSS variables to offer separate _"light"_ and_"dark"_ modes.
-This theme can be altered by setting the `prism.css.theme` parameter, a separate [solarized](https://ethanschoonover.com/solarized/)  _"light"_/_"dark"_ theme is also included within the plugin.
+Three included prism themes are included.
+Each theme supports the `prefers-color-scheme` css media query and uses CSS variables to offer separate
+_"light"_ and_"dark"_ modes.

+-  `default` - original [Prism.js](http://prismjs.com/) theme colors
+-  `bookstrap` - theme using [Bootstrap 5](https://getbootstrap.com/docs/5.2) CSS colors
+-  `solarized` - theme based around [solarized](https://ethanschoonover.com/solarized/)

+A custom theme can be also be altered by setting the `prism.css.theme` parameter, a separate

 #### Altering the static HTML look and feel